domdavid/winterWonderland/README.md

 * **Installation**
   * **Eclipse**: Download the repository as a zip file to import the project into Eclipse.
 Alternatively, you can clone the repository in Eclipse using the interface.
   * **Non-Eclipse**: Start your IDE with a basic Java project.
-Drag the `Frame.java` and `SnowFlake.java` files into the source folder as you would any Java class file.
+Drag the `Frame.java` and `SnowFlake.java` files into the source folder like any Java class file.
 [Here](https://drive.google.com/file/d/1UmBmYMrCJ244yKDSnVXjxmzDOs83DXGQ/view?usp=sharing) is a link to the java files.
   * Replit Project: https://replit.com/@DomingoDavid/Winter-Wonderland?v=1
   * Run the project with `Runner.java` or `Frame.java`.
 You should see a JFrame with one oval drawn on the screen.